Leverhulme Early Career Fellowships

 - 8th February 2024 – Deadline for full draft applications in Leverhulme Trust grant online system.
 At this point a School review of the full application will be conducted and feedback given to strengthen final applications.

 N.B.
 While the focus of feedback will be on strengthening proposals, the School may advise against submitting particular proposals at this point, if problems present with quality/design or feasibility and for which solutions cannot be developed before the deadline.

-- 25 February 2021, 4pm GMT - Deadline for application submission to funder by University.
+- 22nd February 2024 - Deadline for application submission to funder by the University.

 Points to note

 We are interpreting the Leverhulme Trust’s reference to the need for a ‘proven track record of research to mean that the School requires applicants to have at least two peer-reviewed academic publications which are deemed of high quality, for which they had a leading role.
 If you would like further guidance on whether your CV and publication track record is suitable for this scheme, please speak to your mentor in the first instance and/or your subject area research convener.

 Please email the Research Office if you have any unresolved queries: firstname.lastname@example.org.
 The School Research Office can provide additional information and guidance on the scheme.
 Please get in touch if you are considering applying and have any questions.

 - Applicants must be supported by a UK host institution.